 Show Business

-A podcast is a show and it needs some of the production values of shows that people are accustomed to.
+A podcast is a show, and it needs some of the production values of shows that people are accustomed to.
 This likely means that your chief-whiz-bang officer (CWO) shouldn’t go on alone.
 Your CWO is not a broadcaster.
 A chief’s talents typically lie in understanding tech and making sure it gets delivered to the market on time and defect-free.
-So, don’t burden this person with an ask outside his or her skillset.
+So, don’t burden this person with an ask outside his or her skill set.

-A good podcast, in this case, needs a person to function as interviewer for two reasons.
+A good podcast, in this case, needs a person to function as an interviewer for two reasons.
 First, the interviewer can steer the conversation providing conversational filler if needed and ensuring all of the major points of the session get covered.
 Second, having two people conversing naturally brings in the audience, making the whole production more relatable.

 You may need a script, but not a script like a Shakespearean play.
 You need just enough to list the topics you’ll cover and their order.